joer9514/joer9514/README.md

-# Hi everyone, I'm Jose a Web Developer. 👋🏼
+# Hi everyone, I'm Jose, Software Engineer. 👋🏼

 I am a passionate web developer specialized in creating modern applications, focused on building solid and highly scalable solutions.
 My goal is to face new challenges that allow me to apply my experience and knowledge.